What Is Sanity?

 Sanity is an independent mental health storytelling platform, born out of my personal experience of living with chronic and potentially life-threatening mental health conditions.
 I am passionate about documenting the complex and often ignored realities of the mental health movement in low- and middle-income countries.
-It is 100% reader-funded and ad-free.
+My work here is 100% reader-funded and ad-free.
 Please note: I am not a 'media company', just one guy in love with the beauty of lived experience-based storytelling.
-I am not a qualified mental health professional, and nothing on this website should be construed as mental health advice.
+I am not a qualified mental health professional either, and nothing on this website should be construed as mental health advice.

-Every week, I send subscribers one email with an in-depth original story plus handpicked recommendations from the exciting world of mental health.
+Every week, I send subscribers up to two emails with in-depth original stories plus handpicked recommendations from the exciting world of mental health.
 I also host Raw, a podcast centred on lived experiences; new episodes air monthly and are exclusively available to paying subscribers before the rest of the world.
 [Update as of May 2022: the podcast is now on pause because it proved too much work and my readers gave me the permission to take it a wee easy until I can afford help.]

 Here's some backstory.
 When I told an ex-colleague I’d decided to call my platform 'Sanity by Tanmoy', she said it sounded like a perfume brand.
 Amen!
 I thought.
 We need all the help we can get to cope with the enormous stink circa 2020-21 has produced.